Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: The Profit-Aligned Surrogate Objective

+has a unique maximizer at $\hat{\tau}=\tau_0$.
+Consequently, the surrogate objective is Fisher consistent with respect to the profit maximization objective in Equation~\eqref{eq:indiv_standard_payoff}. \end{prop}

+\begin{proof} For any $\tau<\tau_0$, the integrand $(\tau_0-u)$ is strictly positive at $u=\tau$, so $q(\tau)$ is strictly increasing at $\tau$.
+For any $\tau>\tau_0$, the integrand is strictly negative at $u=\tau$, so $q(\tau)$ is strictly decreasing at $\tau$.
+Therefore $q(\tau)$ attains its unique maximum at $\hat{\tau}=\tau_0$.\footnote{Fisher consistency is a property of objective functions rather than estimators (Definition~4 of \citealt{eg2022}) and should not be confused with the statistical notion of consistency as convergence in probability (e.g., Definition~6.7 of \citealt{wasserman}).
+The statistical consistency of our M-estimator is established in Section~\ref{sec:practical_impl}.} \end{proof}

+Intuitively, the standard profit objective ``rewards'' any $\tau$ estimate that falls on the correct side of $c$ equally.
+For example, if $\tau_0>c$, then every $\tau>c$ earns the same reward $\tau_0-c$, regardless of how far $\tau$ is from $\tau_0$.
+The estimator therefore receives no signal about the magnitude of the treatment effect from the optimization loss.
+The stochastic threshold breaks this indifference.
+If $\tau>\tau_0$, then for realizations $C\in(\tau_0,\tau]$, the integrand $(\tau_0-u)$ is negative, so the expected reward falls below what is achievable at $\tau_0$.
+Similarly, for any $\tau<\tau_0$, the reward can be increased by raising $\tau$.
+Thus, the unique optimum of the surrogate objective is $\hat{\tau}=\tau_0$, and the magnitude of the treatment effect is identified.

 Figure~\ref{fig:illus} illustrates the difference between the standard profit maximization problem and the proposed surrogate.
 On the horizontal axis, we plot different values of $\tau$, and the vertical axis indicates the value of the optimization objective.
-For the optimization problem~\eqref{eq:indiv_standard_payoff}, the objective function is a stepwise function.
-For the modified optimization problem~\eqref{eq:indiv_expect}, the objective function is smooth and has a unique maximum at $\tau_0$.
-The discrepancy between the two optimization objectives depends on the choice of the distribution $F_C(\cdot)$.\footnote{Figure~\ref{fig:illus} shows the surrogate objective function for $C\sim N(c,\sigma^2)$, and in Appendix~\ref{app:individual_illustration}, we illustrate the objective function with different values of $\sigma$.}
+The original profit objective (solid line) is a step function: it is flat at zero for $\tau<c$ and flat at $\tau_0-c$ for $\tau\geq c$, without information about the magnitude of $\tau_0$.
+The surrogate objective (dashed line) is smooth and attains its unique maximum exactly at $\tau_0$, confirming Proposition~\ref{prop:fisher}.
+The gap between the two curves reflects the cost of smoothing: by using a stochastic threshold $C$ instead of the (known) treatment cost, we introduce a deviation from the true profit objective, but gain both differentiability and point identification of $\tau_0$.\footnote{In Appendix~\ref{app:individual_illustration}, we illustrate how the discrepancy between the standard profit objective and the surrogate function depends on the choice of $F_C(\cdot)$.
+The scale parameter $\sigma$ controls the width of the gap between the curves.}